 You can see the results below:

 The keyword volume is an estimate of the average monthly search volume for that keyword.
-So you can see that in this example roughly 30 people on the average search for that keyword.
+So you can see that in this example roughly 10 people on average search for that keyword per month.
 These averages can change month on month depending on what is ‘trending’ online or what’s happening in the world.
 For example, a few months ago the average search volume was 30.

 The keyword difficulty is the number that shows how difficult it might be to rank for that particular keyword.
 The higher the number, the more difficult it will be to achieve a high or number one ranking.
 Why?
 Because more websites want to rank highly for this keyword.